 Creating a healthy food environment

-Overweight and obesity are on the rise in the Netherlands and around the world.
-One of the causes is our food environment, where consumers are constantly tempted to choose unhealthy food.
+The prevalence of overweight and obesity keeps rising in the Netherlands and worldwide.
+One of the causes is our food environment, where consumers are constantly tempted to choose unhealthy foods.
 There are significant health differences between groups of people, depending on their socio-economic status.
 This results in chronic diseases such as cardiovascular disease and diabetes, and more pressure on healthcare budgets as a consequence.
-These healthcare costs will become unsustainable in the future, and solutions to stimulate public health must be found.
+These healthcare costs will become unsustainable in the near future, and solutions to stimulate public health must be found.

 In this minor you will learn more about how we can make the healthy choice the easy choice, and which players this involves.
-Find out more about the various perspectives on our food environment with this minor: the government, the food industry, NGOs, experts and science, and what steps we can take.
+Find out more about the various perspectives on our food environment: the government, the food industry, NGOs, experts and science, and what steps we can take.

-The 20-week programme consists of theory lessons, guest lectures, excursions, and interdisciplinary project work.
+The 20-week program consists of guest lectures and theory lessons, excursions, and interdisciplinary project work.

 Project